FirminoEduardo/MyRepositry/README.md

 - 👋 Hi, I’m @FirminoEduardo
 - 👀 I’m interested in Software Engineer
-- 🌱 I’m currently learning HTML/CSS
+- 🌱 I’m currently learning JavaScript
+-

 <!---
 FirminoEduardo/FirminoEduardo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.